 Within the carbohydrate family, beta-glucans are a type of polysaccharides found in cereals (such as oat flour), algae, yeast, and fungi, which are a great preventive and therapeutic tool thanks to their multiple benefits.

 One of the most outstanding properties of beta-glucans is their ability to boost and modulate the immune response.
-The antioxidant properties should not be forgotten either.
+Moreover, the antioxidant properties should not be forgotten either.

 - Helps regulate cholesterol